 The cbr250rr has a strong aluminium frame, comfortable seat, large back compartment storage, smooth power delivery with excellent front brakes (double disks).
 The sound of the in-line 4 engine has been described as a formula 1 racing car when in high revs.

-If you have decided that you would like to ride a super sports motorcycle and you like the leaning over race position and with plenty of acceleration and a great sound, the cbr250rr is the bike for you.
-If you plan on commuting riding a super sport, give this article a read.
-An important side note – Make sure you use 91 unleaded petrol (or a lower octane fuel) as higher octane fuels weren’t around when the bike was made making the bike run too lean.
+If you have decided that you would like to ride a super sports motorcycle, you like the leaning over race position, you want a bike with plenty of acceleration and a great sound, the cbr250rr is the bike for you.
+If you plan on commuting on a super sport motorcycle, give this article a read.
+An important side note – Make sure you use 91 unleaded petrol (or a lower octane fuel) as higher octane fuels weren’t around when the bike was made – running a higher octane fuel will make the bike run too lean.

 - Liquid-cooled 4-stroke 16-valve DOHC in-line 4

 - 6 speed manual transmission, 1 down 5 up.

 - Electronic ignition, Carburetted engine

 - 13 litre fuel capacity (around 210 kilometre travel)

 - Dry weight 143kg (313lbs), Wet weight 158kg (348lbs)

 - Front brake – double disk 275mm, 2 piston calipers